mmelan000/Weather-Dashboard-powered-by-API/README.md

 - Supports multiple search types:
     - City Name (Global)
     - City and State (US Only)
+    - City and Country (Global)
     - City, State, and Country (Global)
     - Zip Code (US Only)
 - Mobile friendly.
 - History Tab for cycling easily through past searches.
 - Color coded UV index using intuitive colors to represent severity.
+- Buttons store city ID to allow for callbacks to specific city searched in the event of multiple cities with the same name.

 ---